hivesolutions/viriatum/README.md

     atm.sh --cross=arm-unknown-linux-gnueabi

-If you want to know more about cross compilation please refer to the [cross](doc/cross.md) document.
+If you want to know more about cross compilation please refer to the [Cross Compilation](doc/cross.md) document.

 ### Source Control Repository